toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

   - [x] if sessionId return {isAuth (false), sessionId}
   - [x] if userId, check for user in db (throw 500 if db errors out), if user is true, return {isAuth (true), name, userId, role}
   - [x] if !user, return 404 user not found , if db error, return 500 an error occurred
-- [ ] create add to wishlist server action or manage wishlist (add & remove)
+- [x] create add to wishlist server action or manage wishlist (add & remove)
-- [ ] import, invoke and await verifySession in try/catch, assign returned value to session,
+- [x] import, invoke and await verifySession in try/catch, assign returned value to session,
-- [ ] if !session or !session.userId, redirect to login
+- [x] if !session or !session.userId, redirect to login
-- [ ] if user is logged in, create a wishlist in the database
+- [x] if user is logged in, create a wishlist in the database
-- [ ] revalidate path
+- [x] revalidate tag

 #### remove from wishlist functionality

-- [ ] create a remove from wishlist
+- [x] create a remove from wishlist
-- [ ] find and delete, if no product found, return error
+- [x] find and delete, if no product found, return error
-- [ ] revalidate path
+- [x] revalidate path

 #### add to cart functionality